ietf-wg-cellar/matroska-specification/codec_specs.md

 | V_THEORA | Theora | The private data contains the first three Theora packets in order.
 The lengths of the packets precedes them.
 The actual layout is:

 * Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
-This should be '2' for current Theora headers.
+This SHOULD be '2' for current Theora headers.
 * Bytes 2..n: lengths of the first '`#p`' packets, coded in [Xiph-style lacing]({{site.baseurl}}/index.html#lacing).
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.
 * Bytes n+1..: The Theora identification header, followed by the commend header followed by the codec setup header.
 Those are described in the [Theora specs](http://www.theora.org/doc/Theora_I_spec.pdf).